Testwell CTC++

 machine, and get the coverage data back to the host for reporting.

-The "CTC++ Host-Target add-on" (HoTa) package provides this
+The "CTC++ Host-Target add-on" (HOTA) package provides this

 capability.